What is Short Term Therapy?

 • Experience therapeutic support with a clear focus and a defined endpoint, reducing the pressure of an open-ended commitment.

 The goal is to find clarity, whether that’s in creating a plan, finding a new perspective, or gaining a better understanding of what you need next.
-If focused, short-term support aligns with where you’re at right now, reach out for a brief consultation to see if SST could be a good fit for you.
+If focused, short-term support aligns with where you’re at right now, reach out for a brief consultation to see if short term therapy could be a good fit for you.

 Next